alainkaegi/pythonorama/control_structures/loops.md

 ## Overview
 Loops tell the computer to execute statements repeatedly, stopping at the appropriate point.
 This allows you to tell the computer to do a great deal of work with very little code.

-The most general loop is the `while` loop -- if you were stranded on a desert island with only one loop, this is the one you would want.
+The most general loop is the `while` loop; if you were stranded on a desert island with only one loop, this is the one you would want.
 For common tasks, though, the `for` loop is often more convenient.

 ## While Loops
 Here is a program using a `while` loop: